United States profile - Timeline

 World War I and the Great Depression

-1917-18 - US intervenes in World War I, rejects membership of League of Nations.
+1917-18 - US intervenes in World War I, but rejects membership of League of Nations in its aftermath.

 1920 - Women given the right to vote under the Nineteenth Amendment.

-1920 - Sale and manufacture of alcoholic liquors outlawed.
+1920 - Sale and manufacture of alcoholic liquor outlawed.
 The Prohibition era sees a mushrooming of illegal drinking joints, home-produced alcohol and gangsterism.

 1924 - Congress gives indigenous people right to citizenship.

-1929-33 - 13 million people become unemployed after the Wall Street stock market crash of 1929 triggers what becomes known as the Great Depression.
+1929-33 - More than 13 million people are unemployed after the Wall Street stock market crash of 1929 triggers the Great Depression.
 President Herbert Hoover rejects direct federal relief.

 1933 - President Franklin D Roosevelt launches "New Deal" recovery programme which includes major public works.
 Sale of alcohol resumes.